 For proof, check out the regularly updated study from S&P Dow Jones Indices, part of S&P Global.
-The so-called SPIVA study (short for Standard & Poor’s Indices Versus Active), which can be found at spindices.com, compares the performance of actively managed stock and bond funds to appropriate benchmark indexes.
+The so-called SPIVA study (short for Standard & Poor’s Indices Versus Active) compares the performance of actively managed stock and bond funds to appropriate benchmark indexes.
 The results are not encouraging for active funds, with most funds trailing behind the market.

-For instance, over the 15 years through June 2018, the vast majority of stock funds in the nine U.S. style boxes underperformed their benchmark index.
-The failure rate ranged from 83% for large-cap value funds to an astonishing 99% for small-cap growth funds and 99% for small-cap blended style funds.
-Meanwhile, among international funds, the 15-year failure rate varied from 74% for international small-cap funds to 94% for emerging-market stock funds.
-The 15-year results for bond funds were somewhat more encouraging.
-But even the most-promising categories saw 68% of actively managed bond funds lag their benchmark index.
+For instance, over the 20 years through mid-2023, the vast majority of funds in the nine U.S. style boxes underperformed their benchmark index.
+The failure rate ranged from almost 91% for large-cap value funds to 98% for mid-cap blended-style funds.
+Meanwhile, among funds offering foreign-stock exposure, the 20-year failure rate varied from 79% for small-cap funds to more than 92% for both international and emerging markets funds.
+The 15-year results for bond funds were almost as disheartening, with the failure rate running from 58% to 100% across the 17 categories.
+The full data can be found here.